juyongdo/pycape/docs/tutorials/submit_linear_regression_job.md

 !!! note
     You'll only be able to see the locations or URIs of datasets that belong to your organization.

-You can also inspect the schema of each dataview in your project in order to see the data types of the columns, and to assess which data columns should be used to train the linear regression model.
+You can also inspect the schema of each `Dataview` in your project in order to see the data types of the columns, and to assess which data columns should be used to train the linear regression model.

 ```python
     >>> dataviews[1].schema